LoopKit/loopdocs/docs/troubleshooting/red-loop.md

 1. While you are there - check your CGM app as well

-For iOS 15, there is a new feature described by [Dexcom](https://www.dexcom.com/faqs/what-are-the-recommended-iphone-settings){: target="_blank" }
+For iOS 15 and later, there is a new feature described by [Dexcom](https://www.dexcom.com/faqs/what-are-the-recommended-iphone-settings){: target="_blank" }

 1. Phone Settings -> Screen Time -> choose Always Allowed -> select an app, tap the plus icon to add to Always Allowed list
     - add Dexcom
     - add Loop

+2. In addition, with the addition of Focus modes (for iOS 15, 16 and 17), you may need to explicitly allow the *Loop* app access for notifications for modes such as Sleep, Personal and Do Not Disturb modes.

 ### Nightscout